-As touched on in our list of the best car cleaning products, using a pressure washer to rinse your vehicle is the first step towards delivering a comprehensive, deep clean.
+This is because using a pressure washer to rinse your vehicle is the first step towards delivering a comprehensive, deep clean, something we touched on in our list of the best car cleaning products around.

-Where pressure washers come into their own though is when it comes to cleaning alloy wheels because brake dust can be one of the hardest substances to clean when you're not equipped with the power of a pressurised device.
+Where pressure washers come into their own though is when it comes to cleaning alloy wheels.
+Brake dust can be one of the hardest substances to clean when you're not equipped with the power of a pressurised device.

 So, taking all this into account, we've decided to put together a list of our top picks based on price, reviews, power, and any unique features that make these amazing pressure washers stand out from the crowd.

-Whether you're looking for something relatively inexpensive, like this Greenworks 1600 PSI bit of kit, or you're after something more premium, like this Karcher K 5 unit, then our list is here to help.
+Whether you're looking for something relatively inexpensive, like this Greenworks 1600 PSI bit of kit, or you're after something a little more powerful, like this Craftsman CMEPW2400 unit, then our list is here to help.

 We've also answered some of the most commonly asked questions surrounding pressure washers to help you figure out what exactly it is you need to look for to clean your vehicle.
 Before that though, let's get into our list...